2023 Best General Visual & Performing Arts Schools in Virginia

 Top Virginia Schools in General Visual & Performing Arts

-Our 2023 rankings named Regent University the best school in Virginia for general visual and performing arts students.
-Located in the city of Virginia Beach, Regent is a private not-for-profit school with a fairly large student population.
+Our analysis found Regent University to be the best school for general visual and performing arts students who want to pursue a degree in Virginia.
+Located in the city of Virginia Beach, Regent is a private not-for-profit school with a large student population.

-Read full report on General Visual & Performing Arts at Regent University
+Full General Visual & Performing Arts at Regent University Report

 The average amount in student loans that visual arts majors at GMU take out is $26,000.